 If you are regularly climbing mile long, 7% or steeper pitches, you’ll benefit from lighter gear.
 But, lighter gear comes at a big cost relative to dropping a few of your own pounds or kilos.

 As for gear, consider what added speed you can get going up one of those long 7% pitches if you jettisoned 4lbs/1.8kg off your bike by trading up from your current carbon frame to one of the new superlight climbing ones and by leaving off some of the extras you carry in your bag or back pocket.
-On this lighter bike, a 150lb/68kg to 160lb/73kg rider putting out an average 200 to 250 watts would save about 10 seconds/mile or 6 seconds/km.
-That’s about 70 seconds faster up the famed Alpe d’Huez, a 6.8 mile/11 kilometer climb with an average gradient of 8.1%.
+On this lighter bike, a 150lb/68kg to 160lb/73kg rider putting out an average of 200 to 250 watts would save about 10 seconds/mile or 6 seconds/km.
+That’s about 70 seconds faster up the famed Alpe d’huez (or it’s trainer equivalent, the Alpe du Zwift), a 6.8 mile/11 kilometer climb with an average gradient of 8.1%.

 If you accelerate a lot following or are making moves in races or on group rides, weight also matters.
 Racers accelerate more frequently than enthusiasts, especially in short races like criteriums, to change the pace and drop riders.

-When it comes to accelerating, wheelset weight is rotating weight and, according to physics, rotating weight takes twice the energy to accelerate as other weight that is static elsewhere on the bike.
+When it comes to accelerating, wheelset weight is rotating weight and, according to physics, rotating weight takes twice the energy to accelerate as the weight on the bike that is static.
 So when you go to a lighter wheelset, if you save 150 grams it has the effect of saving approximately 300 grams elsewhere on the bike.

 Unfortunately, in the big picture, reducing the weight of your wheels, components or bike has a small relative benefit to saving the watts of energy you use when you accelerate.
 Why?